8 Types of Owls in Ohio (With Pictures)

 The northern saw-whet owl prefers to make its home in dense coniferous forests, where it can find ample cover and prey.
 These forests provide the perfect hunting ground for the saw-whet owl, as they are filled with the small rodents that make up a significant portion of its diet.

-During the nesting season, the saw-whet owl selects a suitable nest box or natural tree cavity to lay its eggs.
+During the nesting season, the saw-whet owl selects a suitable nest box or natural tree cavity to lay its eggs, ensuring that the habitat supports the avian species.
 The female owl typically lays a clutch of 4-7 eggs and remains dedicated to incubating them for about a month until they hatch.
 The male owl assists in providing food for the female during this time.

 Once the owlets hatch, they remain in the nest for several weeks, growing rapidly and honing their hunting skills under the watchful eyes of their parents.
 After a few weeks, they will take their first flights and gradually become independent.